Lytecyde/PACEalpha/README.md

 and NVC - non violent communication

 At this point it is just a demo with a couple of fun features.

-PLAN
+**PLAN**

 1) spies walk around now on their job paths
 2) both sides walk around

-TODO:
+**TODO:**

-1) each agent completes secret missions and does "real" cover jobs in (entertainment, finance, propaganda, archives, forces) which provide resources as miice
+1) each agent completes secret missions and does "real" cover jobs in (entertainment, finance, propaganda, archives, forces) which provide resources as MIICE ( money, information, inspiration, cooperation-coersion, excitement)
-2) victory check up, does not matter who wins if one side loses the player loses,
+2) victory check, does not matter who wins if one side loses the player loses,
 3) to win, pass agents and recruit them or stop them from completeing their jobs

 **INSTALL INSTRUCTIONS**